rodrigo-dls/us-household-income-analysis-sql/README.md

 ---

-### Example 3: Top 5 Highest and Lowest Average County Incomes in New Jersey
+### Top 5 Highest and Lowest Average County Incomes in New Jersey

 To further explore income distribution, we analyzed the counties in New Jersey with the highest and lowest average incomes.
 This provides a more granular view of income disparities within a single state.